 He has said that rap music has had a great influence on him all his life and he started rapping at a tender age of 5, and by the time he was in the school, he already had a very decent fan base consisting of high school kids from his area.
 To create music and mixtapes, he used his mother’s Karaoke machine and blank tapes which he borrowed from his friends and neighbors.

-Keef was known to be a very smart kid and consistently scored good marks.
-He attended Dulles Elementary school when he started out and went on to attend a therapeutic day school and Dyett High school.
-Eventually, he got bored of the school and dropped out at the age of 15 to pursue a full time career in rapping and music.
+Chief Keef was known to be a very smart kid and consistently scored good marks.
+He attended Dulles Elementary school when he started out and went on to attend a therapeutic day school and Dyett High School.
+Eventually, he got bored of school and dropped out at the age of 15 to pursue a full time career in rapping and music.

-Keef brought his mixtapes out in the open in 2011 and got the immediate attention of the local kids and his schoolmates.
-However, during the same time, he got house arrested due to the accusations of possessing illegal firearms but he kept posting several videos to his YouTube account.
-He was already a minor celebrity among the locales, so his videos gained immense popularity.
+Chief Keef brought his mixtapes out in the open in 2011 and got the immediate attention of the local kids and his schoolmates.
+However, during the same time, he got house arrested due to the accusations of possessing illegal firearms, but he kept posting several videos to his YouTube account.
+He was already a small-time celebrity among the locals, so his videos gained immense popularity.

 Keef is always ready for his family and has introduced three of his cousins through his record label Glory Boyz Entertainment.
 However, the criminal history of his family became the cause of the death of his cousin, Mario Hess, which left Keef in shock.